crkn-rcdr/crkn_blacklight_indigiworks/README.md

 `sudo rm managed-schema.xml`

-Pasted the solr schema from this repo into a new solr schema file"
+Pasted the solr schema from this repo into a new solr schema file:

 `sudo vi managed-schema.xml`